 The Middle States Commission on Higher Education provides accreditation to the University of Maryland University College.

 14. South University

-South University, a system of for-profit schools owned by Education Management Corp., offers undergraduate, graduate, and doctoral degrees primarily in business and health professions.
+South University, a system of non-profit schools owned by Dream Center Education Holdings (DCEH), offers undergraduate, graduate, and doctoral degrees primarily in business and health professions.
 South University has an enrollment of more than 18,000 students.

 South University’s Online Bachelor of Science degree in Healthcare Management prepares students for entry-level healthcare management positions.

-The 180-quarter-credit Healthcare Management online degree includes the following courses:
+The 180-quarter-credit Healthcare Management online degree includes the following course topics: